 Pear trees bring Autumn colour, Spring blossom and Summer fruits to your garden, with far better choice and flavour than you’ll find in the shops.
 They can be trained to suit small or large gardens, or grown in pots on the patio.
+For the best variety and value, choose bare root pear trees for planting between November and March.
+While they're in their dormant phase, they settle in quickly and grow strong and healthy when spring comes.
 Read our handy guide for all you need to know about choosing, growing and caring for Pear trees.

 Choose your Pear Trees